Intersection models and forbidden pattern characterizations for 2-thin and proper 2-thin graphs: Characterization by forbidden patterns

 However, the model of 2-thin graphs as monotone \Lr-graphs leads to the following forbidden pattern characterization for the class, with only four symmetric patterns.

 Recall that an \Lr-model is \emph{blocking} if for every two non-intersecting \Lr's, either the vertical or the horizontal prolongation of one of them intersects the other.

-\begin{theorem} Let us define the patterns $P_6 =$ $(\{1,2,3,4\},$ $\{13,24\},$ $\{23\})$, $P_7 =$ $(\{1,2,3,4,5\},$ $\{13,35\},$ $\{23,34\})$, $P_8 =$ $(\{1,2,3,4,5,6\},$ $\{13,46\},$ $\{23,45\})$, and $P_9 =$ $(\{1,2,3,4,5,6\},$ $\{14,34,36\},$ $\{24,35\})$ (see Figure~\ref{fig:patterns}).
+\begin{theorem} Let us define the patterns $Z_6 =$ $(\{1,2,3,4\},$ $\{13,24\},$ $\{23\})$, $Z_7 =$ $(\{1,2,3,4,5\},$ $\{13,35\},$ $\{23,34\})$, $Z_8 =$ $(\{1,2,3,4,5,6\},$ $\{13,46\},$ $\{23,45\})$, and $Z_9 =$ $(\{1,2,3,4,5,6\},$ $\{14,34,36\},$ $\{24,35\})$ (see Figure~\ref{fig:patterns}).
 Let $G$ be a graph.
-The following statements are equivalent: \begin{itemize} \item[$(i)$] $G$ is a 2-thin graph. \item[$(ii)$] $G$ has a blocking monotone \Lr-model. \item[$(iii)$] $G \in$ \textsc{Ord}$(\{P_6,P_7,P_8,P_9\})$. \end{itemize} \end{theorem}
+The following statements are equivalent: \begin{itemize} \item[$(i)$] $G$ is a 2-thin graph. \item[$(ii)$] $G$ has a blocking monotone \Lr-model. \item[$(iii)$] $G \in$ \textsc{Ord}$(\{Z_6,Z_7,Z_8,Z_9\})$. \end{itemize} \end{theorem}

 \begin{proof} $(i) \Rightarrow (ii)$) Let $G$ be a 2-thin graph with partition $V^1, V^2$ and a consistent ordering $<$.
 Consider the model $\mathcal{M}_4(G)$.
-It is easy to see that it is an intersection model for $G$, given that $\mathcal{M}_1(G)$ is.
+We have proved in Section~\ref{sec:vpg} that it is an intersection model for $G$, given that $\mathcal{M}_1(G)$ is.
 We will see that it is blocking.
 Let us consider two non-adjacent vertices $v_1$, $v_2$.
 If $v_1 \in V^1$ and $v_2 \in V^2$, then either the horizontal prolongation of $v_1$ intersects $v_2$ or the vertical prolongation of $v_2$ intersects $v_1$, because the model $\mathcal{M}_1(G)$ is blocking (Lemma~\ref{lem:model1}).
 If $v_1 < v_2$ and both belong to $V^1$ (resp. $V^2$), then the vertical (resp. horizontal) prolongation of $v_2$ intersects $v_1$ (see Figure~\ref{fig:M3-M4}). \\

-$(ii) \Rightarrow (iii)$) Let $G$ be a graph admitting a blocking monotone \Lr-model and consider the ordering of the vertices according to the \Lr corners along the diagonal.
-It is known that the pattern $P_6$ is not possible in an \Lr-model for that vertex ordering~\cite{Chap-MPT}.
+$(ii) \Rightarrow (iii)$) Let $G$ be a graph admitting a blocking monotone \Lr-model and consider the ordering of the vertices according to the \Lr\ corners along the inverted diagonal.
+It is known that the pattern $Z_6$ is not possible in an \Lr-model for that vertex ordering~\cite{Chap-MPT}.
 Let us see that the other patterns are not possible when the model is blocking.
-Figure~\ref{fig:L-pat} shows schematic representations of patterns $P_7$, $P_8$, and $P_9$.
+Figure~\ref{fig:L-pat} shows schematic representations of patterns $Z_7$, $Z_8$, and $Z_9$.
 The light parts are optional, according to the undecided edges of the trigraph.
 In each of the cases, vertices labeled as $x$ and $y$ violate the blocking property. \\